 Work proceeds when specifications, machinery, tools, materials and personnel are available.

 |Technician Time||$38/hr internal work|

-|$80/hr UBC clients external to the department*|
+|$120/hr UBC clients external to the department*|

-|Machine Run-Time||$60/hr abrasive water-jet cutter internal rate; $90/hr external rate|
+|Machine Run-Time||$60/hr abrasive water-jet cutter internal rate; $120/hr external rate|

-|Tooling:||no charge for wear - tools consumed to finish the work and custom tools charged at cost|
+|Tooling:||no charge for nominal wear - tools consumed to finish the work and custom tools charged at cost|

-|*The shop does not perform service work for clients outside UBC|
+|*The shop does not perform work for clients outside of UBC|

-We are able to provide basic steel, aluminum and stainless steel fabrication services, welding structures such as machine frames and apparatus.
+We are able to provide some basic steel, aluminum and stainless steel fabrication services, welding structures such as machine frames and apparatus.
 Please come and discuss your needs before submitting a work request.

 Please note that we do not have a ticketed welder on staff and that any welding requiring certification (e.g. pressure vessel welding) will have to be sent out.